erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 Since the start of the project opensource hardware solutions such as the ODrive have emerged.
 The ODrive can combine lower cost hobby brushless motors, that have become very powerful due to drones, e-scooters etc., with encoders to create much more affordable servos.
 Together with beltdrives or cycloidal gears one could produce backlash free drives using mostly 3d-printed parts.
-Generally speaking, the ubiquity of low-cost 3d-printers is a game changer and our prototype could probably be replicated at lower cost if one were to make greater use of printed parts.
+Generally speaking, the prototype could probably be replicated at lower cost if one were to make greater use of printed parts and consumer grade hardware.

 Alternatives to Simulink and specialized target PCs for projects like ours are also emerging.
 The microcontroller on our custom PCB is most likely enough to create a UDP to CAN bridge.